jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Python
   - Specify an index or a reference into the external data store.

+## 6.7.
+Proxy

+- An interface for accessing a particular resource.

+### 6.7.1.
+Motivation

+- You are calling `foo.Bar()`.
+- This assumes that `foo` is the same process as `Bar()`.
+- What if, later on, you want to put all `Foo-related` operations into a separate process.
+  - Can you avoid changing your code?
+- Proxy to the rescue!
+  - Same interface, entirely different behavior.
+- This is called a **communication proxy**.
+  - Other types: logging, virtual, guarding, ...
+- A class that functions as an interface to a particular resource.
+- That resource may be remote, expensive to construct, or may require logging or some other added functionality.

+### 6.7.2.
+Summary

+- A proxy has the same interface as the underlying object.
+- To create a proxy, simply replicate the existing interface of an object.
+- Add relevant functionality to the redefined member functions.
+- Different proxies (communication, logging, caching, etc.) have completely different behaviors.

+### 6.7.3.
+Proxy vs Decorator

+- Proxy provides an identical interface; decorator provides an enhanced interface.
+- Decorator typically aggregates (or has reference to) what it is decorating; proxy doesn't have to.
+- Proxy might not even be working with a materialized object.

+## 6.8.
+Structural Summary

 # 7. Behavioral

 ## 7.1.
 Command